- Latin America

 - At least 100 hours of coursework;

-- At least 6-20 hours of practicum (live practice teaching and observation with actual non-native English speaker and NOT role-playing with fellow TEFL classmates);
+- At least 6-20 hours of practicum (live practice teaching and observation with actual non-native English speakers and NOT role-playing with fellow TEFL classmates);

 - An accredited curriculum from a recognized, independent organization within the field;

-- Instruction provided by a qualified instructor (who has an equivalent to a Master Degree in TESOL or related field);
+- Instruction provided by a qualified instructor (who has an equivalent to a Master's Degree in TESOL or a related field);

 - It is also recommended that you take your TEFL certification course from an organization that provides comprehensive job search guidance.

-To learn more about what to consider when looking at TEFL certification courses, check out 7 Key Tips to Evaluate a TEFL / TESOL Training School on our TEFL Articles page.
+- 7 Key Tips to Evaluate a TEFL / TESOL Training School

 Is it Possible to Earn a Valid TEFL Certification Online?

 The answer is "Yes" - as long your online TEFL course is accredited and meets all of the standards outlined above.
 If you seek a truly professional-level certification that will provide you with the skills, resources and qualifications you need to get a top job, be mindful that many online TEFL courses - especially the cheaper ones - do not meet these standards.
-Online TEFL classes that do not include a practicum for example, are not recognized by many language schools and TEFL programs around the world.
+Online TEFL classes that do not include a practicum (that is, live practice teaching in front of real students) for example, are not recognized by many language schools and TEFL programs around the world.

 Will a TEFL Certification Qualify Me to Teach English Online?